lindsaykwardell/starcomgame.com/rules/play/command.md

 ## Move Ships

-Ships that you have controlled since the start of your turn have one movement action.
-You may move them (called jumping) to another adjacent system.
+Ships that you have controlled since the start of your turn are able to move (or jump) to another adjacent system.
 Ships may only jump according to their speed.
 For example, a [Corvette](https://www.starcomgame.com/card-database?selectedCard=Corvette) has a speed of 1, and so can only jump once per turn.
 A [Fighter](https://www.starcomgame.com/card-database?selectedCard=Strike_Fighter) has a speed of 0, and so cannot jump.

 Some cards (like [Enhanced Jump Drive](/card-database?selectedCard=Enhanced_Jump_Drive)) can increase a ship's speed, which allows for additional movement actions.
 The only time a Fighter can jump while having a speed of 0 is if a [Carrier](https://www.starcomgame.com/card-database?selectedCard=Carrier) is in the same system as the Fighter and it jumps to another system.

 ## Explore

-Whenever a ship enters a system with a face down System card, you may flip it over.
+Whenever a ship enters a system with a face down System card, you must immediately flip it over.
 This is called Exploring.
 Some systems may have effects when they are explored, which are to be done before play continues and cannot be responded to.

 ## Build Ships/Stations